JMIR Medical Informatics

 Christian Lovis, MD, MPH, FACMI, Division of Medical Information Sciences, University Hospitals of Geneva (HUG), University of Geneva (UNIGE), Switzerland

-JMIR Medical Informatics (JMI, ISSN 2291-9694, Impact Factor: 3.2) (Editor-in-chief: Christian Lovis, MD, MPH, FACMI) is an open-access PubMed/SCIE-indexed journal that focuses on the challenges and impacts of clinical informatics, digitalization of care processes, clinical and health data pipelines from acquisition to reuse, including semantics, natural language processing, natural interactions, meaningful analytics and decision support, electronic health records, infrastructures, implementation, and evaluation (see Focus and Scope).
+JMIR Medical Informatics (JMI, ISSN 2291-9694, Journal Impact Factor™ 3.1 (Journal Citation Reports™ from Clarivate, 2023)) (Editor-in-chief: Christian Lovis, MD, MPH, FACMI) is an open-access PubMed/SCIE-indexed journal that focuses on the challenges and impacts of clinical informatics, digitalization of care processes, clinical and health data pipelines from acquisition to reuse, including semantics, natural language processing, natural interactions, meaningful analytics and decision support, electronic health records, infrastructures, implementation, and evaluation (see Focus and Scope).

 JMIR Medical Informatics adheres to rigorous quality standards, involving a rapid and thorough peer-review process, professional copyediting, and professional production of PDF, XHTML, and XML proofs.
-The journal is indexed in PubMed, PubMed Central, DOAJ, SCOPUS, and SCIE (Clarivate).
-In 2023, JMI received a Journal Impact Factor™ of 3.2 (5-Year Journal Impact Factor: 3.6) (Source: Journal Citation Reports™ from Clarivate, 2023).
+The journal is indexed in MEDLINEPubMed, PubMed Central, DOAJ, Scopus, and SCIE (Clarivate)

 Recent Articles